Pets in Paris- An Update

 Next to Parc de Bercy, 12ème– along the large grassy area between the park and the stadium.
 Off-leash is ok (and great as there are no cars around).

 Bois de Boulogne & Bois de Vincennes– the two largest parks on either side of Paris offer lots of space for a long walk or a jog.
 The Bois de Boulogne is my personal favorite.
 Any given day there are at least 10 dogs in the park ready to play and run around.
-There is a large grassy area, away from the cars (see picture below) that has upwards of 50 dogs on nice summer weekends, and is a great place to set up a picnic in the grass and watch your furry best friend have the time of their life!
+There is a large grassy area, away from the cars (see picture above) that has upwards of 50 dogs on nice summer weekends, and is a great place to set up a picnic in the grass and watch your furry best friend have the time of their life!

 A new addition: there is a small, fenced in park at Denfert-Rochereau in the 14ème that has been turned into Paris’ first official dog park!
 Totally fenced in (albeit in the middle of a busy boulevard), the park is tiny and is practically bursting at the seams with dogs, but they don’t seem to mind.